Trump is giving automakers a break on tariffs

 Importers of foreign auto parts will be able to get some reimbursement from the government for tariffs for the next two years.

-The break will both reward domestic manufacturers while "providing runway" to those needing time to invest in domestic plants, Commerce Secretary Howard Lutnick said in a statement provided by the administration.
+The break will both reward domestic manufacturers while "providing runway" to those needing time to invest in domestic plants.
+"If they can't get parts, we didn't want to penalize them," Trump told reporters at the White House.

 Trump's 25% tariffs on steel and aluminum imports kicked in last month, hurting the auto industry.
 That was followed by a 25% tariff on imported cars.
 Later this week, imported car parts will also be hit with a 25% tariff.
 (The tariff rules are different for cars imported from Mexico and Canada under the United States-Mexico-Canada Agreement.)